Key Data Consumers

 Implementing a Key Data Consumer

-As discussed in Using Keystore Accounts, the Keystore Validator (KV) is the central smart contract connecting the keystore to smart accounts on L2s.
-The KV’s main functions are to persist keystore state roots, facilitate proof verification of keystore-located signing data against the state roots, and validate authentication data against the keystore-based signing data.
+As discussed in Using Keystore Accounts, the Keystore Validator (KV) connects the keystore to L2 smart accounts by facilitating proof verification of keystore-located signing data against state roots, and validating authentication data against the keystore-based signing data.

-The first two of these functions take place in functions on the KV, while validation of authentication data takes place in external contracts called Key Data Consumers (KDC) which are deployed through and registered in the KV.
+The first of these functions take place directly on the KV, while the validation of authentication data takes place in external contracts called Key Data Consumers (KDC).
 These contracts are responsible for defining how key data is parsed and used to validate authentications.

 Implementing a Key Data Consumer